zacharygolba/via/SECURITY.md

 ---

-❤️ Thank you for helping keep Via and our community safe.
+:heart: Thank you for helping keep Via and our community safe.